openharmony/ostest_wukong/README.md

 ## constraints

 1. WuKong began presetting after system version 3.2<br>
 2. Versions of WuKong prior to version 3.2 do not compile with the version.
 When using WuKong, you need to compile and push it to the OpenHarmony device under test.
-The procedure is as follows：
+The procedure is as follows：<br>
     2.1.
 Build a way
     ```
     ./build.sh --product-name rk3568 --build-target wukong
+    ```
     2.2. push
     ```
     hdc_std shell mount -o rw,remount /